 From the outside, it may seem that all scrubs are the same and perform identical work each of them has its characteristics and its unique composition.
-Scrubs are on an oil, cream, gel basis and have an abrasive in their composition.
+Scrubs are on an oil, cream, or gel basis and have an abrasive in their composition.
 It can be ground fruit seeds, sea salt, as well as fruit acids.
 It is these components that perform the main function – deep cleansing of the skin.
 The abrasive in each scrub has its support group, aimed at solving a specific skin problem.
 These assistants, exfoliants, are divided into several types according to their functions:

-An anti-cellulite scrub is a kind of “universal soldier” that not only helps to strengthen the skin, increase its firmness and elasticity, but also stimulates lipolysis, reduces swelling, and improves microcirculation.
+An anti-cellulite scrub is a kind of “universal soldier” that not only helps to strengthen the skin, and increase its firmness and elasticity, but also stimulates lipolysis, reduces swelling, and improves microcirculation.
 For these purposes, scrubs include components such as caffeine, niacinamide (vitamin B3), extracts of horse chestnut, Asian Centella, Ginkgo Biloba, seaweed, and essential oils.
 With such a scrub, it is best to massage problem areas.
 This “charging” for the skin increases its elasticity and firmness and, by the way, can help in the prevention of another problem – stretch marks.
 In tandem with a scrub, it is best to use creams for stretch marks and anti-cellulite products.

 For silky skin

-The peculiarity of such a scrub is the presence of active moisturizing components in the composition, for example, essential oils, plant extracts.
+The peculiarity of such a scrub is the presence of active moisturizing components in the composition, for example, essential oils, and plant extracts.
 But for the skin to be as tender as that of a child, it is necessary to additionally apply moisturizing, nourishing, soothing creams, or body lotions.
 Since it is after using the scrub that the components from other products will be better perceived by the skin.
 The feeling of lightness and freshness will remain for a long time after exfoliation with a scrub.
 Especially if it has a pleasant aroma and consistency of berry jam.
 Here are the top three body scrubs that will be discussed one by one.

 This scrub is designed for sensitive or very dry skin, whose pampered nature does not tolerate rough abrasive.
 In such peels, it is replaced by AHA acids or enzymes.
 A non-abrasive scrub is more gentle on the skin, AHA acids and enzymes dissolve dead skin cells without friction.
 True, sometimes you can find combined products that have both an abrasive and acids in their composition, which additionally levels its surface.